-4.3.6.2 Any TUE decision by the BIU (or by a National Anti-Doping Organisation where it has agreed to consider the application on behalf of the IBU/BIU) that is not reviewed by WADA, or that is reviewed by WADA but is not reversed upon review, may be appealed by the Athlete and/or the Athlete's National Anti-Doping Organisation exclusively to CAS, in accordance with Article 13.
+4.4.7.2 Any TUE decision by the BIU (or by a National Anti-Doping Organisation where it has agreed to consider the application on behalf of the IBU/BIU) that is not reviewed by WADA, or that is reviewed by

+WADA but is not reversed upon review, may be appealed by the Athlete and/or the Athlete's National Anti-Doping Organisation, exclusively to CAS.

-[Comment to Article 4.3.6.2: In such cases, the decision being appealed is the BIU's TUE decision, not WADA's decision not to review the TUE decision or (having reviewed it) not to reverse the TUE decision.
-However, the deadline to appeal the TUE decision does not begin to run until the date that WADA communicates its decision.
-In any event, whether the decision has been reviewed by WADA or not, WADA will be given notice of the appeal so that it may participate if it sees fit.]
+[Comment to Article 4.4.7.2: In such cases, the decision being appealed is the decision of the TUE Committee, not WADA's decision not to review the TUE Committee decision or (having reviewed it) not to reverse the TUE Committee decision.
+However, the deadline to appeal the TUE Committee decision does not begin to run until the date that WADA communicates its decision.
+In any event, whether the decision has been reviewed by WADA or not, WADA must be given notice of the appeal so that it may participate if it sees fit.]

-- 4.3.6.3 A decision by WADA to reverse a TUE decision may be appealed by the Athlete, the National Anti-Doping Organisation and/or the BIU on behalf of the IBU exclusively to CAS, in accordance with Article 13. - 4.3.6.4 A failure to take action within a reasonable time on a properly submitted application for grant or recognition of a TUE or for review of a TUE decision will be considered a denial of the application.
+- 4.4.7.3 A decision by WADA to reverse a TUE decision may be appealed by the Athlete, the National Anti-Doping Organisation and/or the BIU on behalf of the IBU exclusively to CAS. - 4.4.7.4 A failure to render a decision within a reasonable time on a properly submitted application for grant or recognition of a TUE or for review of a TUE decision will be considered a denial of the application thus triggering the applicable rights of review/appeal. - 4.4.7.5 Until such time as a TUE decision pursuant to these IBU Anti-Doping Rules has been reversed upon review by WADA or upon appeal, that TUE decision will remain in full force and effect.

-5. Testing and Investigations
+5. Testing and investigations

-5.1 Purpose of Testing and Investigations
+5.1 Purpose of Testing and investigations

-- 5.1.1 Testing and investigations will only be undertaken under these IBU Anti-Doping Rules for anti-doping purposes.
-They will be conducted in conformity with the provisions of the International Standard for Testing and Investigations and any specific protocols of the IBU / BIU supplementing that International Standard. - 5.1.2 Testing will be undertaken to obtain analytical evidence as to the Athlete's compliance (or non-compliance) with the strict prohibition on the presence/Use of a Prohibited Substance or Prohibited Method.
-Test distribution planning, Testing, post-Testing activity and all related activities will be conducted by the BIU in conformity with the International Standard for Testing and Investigations.
-The BIU will determine the number of tests, including random tests and target tests, to be performed in accordance with the criteria established by the International Standard for Testing and Investigations.
-All provisions of the International Standard for Testing and Investigations will apply automatically in respect of all such Testing.
+- 5.1.1 Testing and investigations may be undertaken under these IBU Anti-Doping Rules for any anti-doping purpose.
+They will be conducted in conformity with the provisions of the International Standard for Testing and Investigations and any specific protocols of the BIU supplementing that International Standard. - 5.1.2 Testing will be undertaken to obtain analytical evidence as to whether the Athlete has violated Article 2.1 (Presence of a Prohibited Substance or its Metabolites or Markers in an Athlete's Sample) or Article 2.2 (Use or Attempted Use by an Athlete of a Prohibited Substance or a Prohibited Method).